jckhxn/behavioriq/SUPABASE_QUICK_COPY_PASTE.md

 UPDATE "users" SET credits = 100 WHERE id = 'chatgpt-app-user';

 -- Verify everything was created
-SELECT 'User Created' as status, id, email, credits FROM "users" WHERE id = 'chatgpt-app-user' UNION ALL
+SELECT 'User Created' as status, id, email FROM "users" WHERE id = 'chatgpt-app-user';
-SELECT 'API Key Created' as status, email, token, "userId" FROM "MagicLinkToken" WHERE email = 'chatgpt-app@behavioriq.local';
+SELECT 'API Key Created' as status, email, token FROM "MagicLinkToken" WHERE email = 'chatgpt-app@behavioriq.local';
 ```

 ---